 Nystatin is a fungicidal and fungistatic polyene antifungal and growth promoter, first reported in 1950.
 It is a complex of A1, A2 and A3.
 Nystatin functions by accumulating cholesterol and thereby sequesters lipid from cell membranes.
 It can be used as a bioprobe and in quantum dot research, since cholesterol depletion can block several lipid raft-dependent endocytic pathways.

-Nystatin A1 is soluble in DMF and DMSO, moderately soluble in methanol and ethanol.
-It is sparingly soluble in water.
+Nystatin A1 is soluble in DMF and DMSO, moderately soluble in methanol and ethanol, and sparingly soluble in water.

 |Mechanism of Action||Nystatin, like most polyene antifungals, binds to sterols in the fungal cell membrane leading to formation of ion channels in the wall, ion imbalance and cell death.|